 Each program page will have its own individual cost sheet.
 It will be broken down by “billable” and “non-billable” expenses.
 Billable items are those that students will pay to their student accounts as they normally would pay fees here on campus.
 Non-billable items are those that students will not pay to student accounts — this section will also include estimates of out-of-pocket expenses like airfare and personal spending.

 Room & Board

-For some programs, students will pay housing (and in some cases board) while for other programs they pay the host directly.
+For some programs, students will pay housing (and in some cases board) to Valpo, while for other programs they pay the host directly.
 Be sure to check the program budget sheet to

 Personal & Travel Expenses

 Students should reference program-specific information for recommendations on personal spending amounts.
 These expenses vary widely from country to country, as the cost of living is different around the world.
 Furthermore, students should budget for flexibility in variable exchange rates for the country they are visiting.

 It is impossible to determine what each student will spend, and individual spending habits vary from person to person.
 The amount on the cost sheet will give students a good idea of what to plan for.
 Students should take some time to think through their individual spending habits — Study Abroad staff and students who have studied in that location previously can help — and adjust the amounts accordingly.